cloudsmith-io/cloudsmith-api/bindings/ruby/src/docs/PackagesApi.md

 opts = {
   page: 56, # Integer | A page number within the paginated result set.
   page_size: 56, # Integer | Number of results to return per page.
-  query: "query_example" # String | A search term for querying names, filenames, versions, distributions, architectures, formats or statuses of packages.
+  query: "query_example", # String | A search term for querying names, filenames, versions, distributions, architectures, formats or statuses of packages.
+  sort: "sort_example" # String | A field for sorting objects in ascending or descending order.
 }

 begin